JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

 1. Transition your business logic to KMP.
    1. Pick a module with the least number of your project modules depending on it.
-   2. Reconfigure it and migrate to using multiplatform libraries.
+   2. Migrate it to KMP module structure and migrate to using multiplatform libraries.
    3. Pick the next module in the dependency tree and repeat.
 2. Transition your UI code to Compose Multiplatform.
    When all of your business logic is already multiplatform, transitioning to Compose Multiplatform is relatively